 The high flavonoid content and powerful antioxidant properties of blueberries allow them to help reduce blood pressure and improve memory.
-In particular, blueberries benefits include anthocyanins, which are flavonoid pigments that provide color to many fruits and vegetables and have been shown to reduce the risk of cardiovascular disease.
+In particular, blueberries contain anthocyanins, which are flavonoid pigments that provide color to many fruits and vegetables and have been shown to reduce the risk of cardiovascular disease.

-In one study, British researchers found that those with the highest intake of anthocyanins (predominantly from blueberries and strawberries) had an 8 percent lower blood pressure than those with the lowest intake.
-Researchers think that the anthocyanins protect against high blood pressure by promoting the release of nitric oxide, the chemical in arterial walls that keeps the blood vessels relaxed and dilated.
+In one study, British researchers found that those with the highest intake of anthocyanins (predominantly from blueberries and strawberries) had an 8 percent reduction in blood pressure compared to those with the lowest intake.
+Researchers think that anthocyanins reduce high blood pressure by promoting the release of nitric oxide, the chemical in arterial walls that keeps the blood vessels relaxed and dilated.

 Eating blueberries several times a week is simple to do, since you can work them into just about any meal.

 Take breakfast, for instance.
 Try a morning shake of blueberries with organic yogurt and crushed flax.
 Throw a heaping handful of blueberries into your cereal bowl.
-Eat them alongside your omelet.
+Eat these natural blood pressure reducers alongside your omelet.

 When selecting blueberries, organic wild blueberries are the best way to reduce blood pressure because they are cultivated without toxic chemicals, so try to get them whenever you can.
 And don't discount dried blueberries in a pinch—especially for a snack.
-Dried fruit, in general, is an excellent source of fiber, minerals, antioxidants and complex carbohydrates.
+Dried fruit, in general, is an excellent source of fiber, minerals, antioxidants, and complex carbohydrates.